 Day 6: Drive over the Dochu La to Punakha.
-Visit Chimi Lakhang, Talo and Nobgang villages.
+Visit Chimi Lakhang.
+Afternoon walk in the Punakha Valley.

 After breakfast you will drive east to Punakha.
 Leaving Thimphu you climb to cross the Dochu La Pass, 3,048m/10,000ft, a spot marked by 108 chortens.
 Here, weather permitting you may take in a magnificent mountain vista.
 On clear days there are fabulous views of the eastern Himalaya from here but this is a beautiful spot even on misty days.